AppMaintainers/chef-rails-dev-box/README.md

 # [APP MAINTAINERS](http://AppMaintainers.com) DEVBOX

 ## Introduction
-This project automates the setup of a development environment for Ruby on Rails core development.
+This project automates the setup of a development environment for Ruby on Rails development.
 It also includes numerous other web development tools to help node.js and meteor projects.

 This tool is made by the [App Maintainers team](http://AppMaintainers.com) and uses Chef and Vagrant to automate the process.